Drunk Driver Accident Lawsuit Loans

 Uplift Legal Funding

-If you have been in a drinking and driving accident, there is a high likelihood that your injuries were severe.
-As a result, it’s likely that you are left unable to work with bills piling up.
-With pre-settlement funding from Uplift, you will be able to properly fight your drunk driving accident lawsuit.
+If you have been in a drunk driving accident, your injuries were likely severe.
+As a result, you may be unable to work while bills pile up.
+With pre-settlement funding from Uplift, you can properly fight your drunk driving accident lawsuit.

-We are here to help you, which is why we make sure your cash advance gets to you within 24 hours of approval.
+We are here to help you, which is why we make sure your cash advance gets to you in as little as 24 hours after approval.
 Uplift Legal Funding is on your side from start to finish.

 Uplift has case managers standing by to help with your pre-settlement funding request.
 Apply online today or give us a call anytime at (800) 385-3660.